esl/MongooseIM/doc/operation-and-maintenance/System-Metrics-Privacy-Policy.md

 # How the information is being used?
 The information collected is automatically anonymised before it is being processed any further.
-Each MongooseIM is generating random a Client ID that is being attached to the reports.
+Each MongooseIM is randomly generating a Client ID that is being attached to the reports.
-The data collected has only statistical relevance and aims to help us understand the needs of our users.
+The collected data has only statistical relevance and aims to help us understand the needs of our users.
-Knowing how our product is used will point us into the direction on how should we focus further efforts while developing the product.
+Knowing how our product is used will allow us to identify the core value it brings to the users.
+It will point out the direction in which to expand it and show us how to target our further efforts developing it.

 # How a report looks like?
 A sample report showing metrics for the mod_vcard backends from Google Analytics can be found below.